beatrizmilz/rstudioconf2022/README.md

 - slide de abertura: Hi everyone!
 It's a great honor to be here to present this talk.
 Today I'm going to talk about how to make awesome automations with GitHub Actions.

-- Slide de apresentação sobre mim: First, a little bit about myself: my name is Beatriz, I am an R-Lady from Brazil, and I really really like to automate repetitive tasks.
+- Slide de apresentação sobre mim: First,  my name is Beatriz, I am an R-Lady from Brazil, and I really really like to automate repetitive tasks.

-- Today my aim is to answer this question: "What is GitHub Actions?
+- and Today my aim is to answer this question: "What is GitHub Actions?
 How can I run R Scripts with it?"

 - So, i'm going to ask a question and would be really nice if you could raise your hand if this applies to you:  do you have to do a task using R in a regular basis? like every day, once a week, once a month, for example?